glacials/twos.dev/src/cold/rent.md

 If we were to simply charge the highest bidder their bid amount, the total would almost always exceed $Rent$.
-Some common strategies exist to lower the amount the winner pays, such as making them pay the [second-highest amount](https://en.wikipedia.org/wiki/Generalized_second-price_auction), but we need a guarantee of a specific sum, not just "lower than the sum of the highest bidders".
+Some common strategies exist to lower the amount the winner pays, such as having them pay the [second-highest amount](https://en.wikipedia.org/wiki/Generalized_second-price_auction).
+But we need a guarantee of a specific sum, not just "lower than the sum of the highest bids".

 This is why each person's chosen prices must sum to $Rent$.
 If you have a 2-dimensional table of numbers where the sum of every row is the same number $T$,